-The original technique of use of FRP for repair and retrofit of structures was pioneered in the late 1980s by Professor Ehsani and his associates at the University of Arizona.
-That technique used at that time is what is known as the wet layup system.
+The original technique of using FRP for repair and retrofit of structures was pioneered in the late 1980s by Professor Ehsani and his associates at the University of Arizona.
+The technique developed at that time is known today as the wet layup system.
 In the wet layup system, fabrics of carbon or glass are saturated with epoxy resin in the field and applied to the structure (similar to wallpaper); by the next day when the epoxy cures, the FRP will have a strength about three times that of steel!

-For over two decades the construction community continued to use either the fabrics in a wet lay-up application or carbon strips.
+For over two decades the construction community continued to use either fabrics in a wet layup application or carbon strips.
 These materials by nature have limitations and they had prevented structural engineers from offering cost-effective high quality solutions to several applications.

 • High tensile strength (3-to-5 times stronger than steel) • Low weight (no foundation adjustments required) • Corrosion resistance and protection • Chemical protection • Waterproof • Rapid repair capability • Versatile • Odorless, non-toxic (QuakeWrap products) • NSF-61 certified for pipes • Minimal investment when compared to complete structural replacement.